 Many families have been successfully saving seeds and passing them down for generations.
 It’s easy to do if you know what kind of seed to save.

-So far, experts in the field agree that heirloom vegetables are old, open-pollinated cultivars.
+So far, experts in the field agree that heirloom vegetables are old, open-pollinated cultivars that have been passed down from generation to generation.
 In addition, these varieties also have a reputation for being high quality and easy to grow.

-Open Pollinated (OP) seeds are not hybrids.
-They will produce plants reasonably true to last year’s variety if planted in isolation.
-While heirlooms are usually open-pollinated, open-pollinated seeds are not necessarily heirlooms; open-pollinated varieties are still being developed.
+Open Pollinated (OP) seeds are from plants that have been pollinated by insects, wind, birds, humans, or other natural mechanisms.
+While heirloom seeds are open-pollinated, open-pollinated seeds are not necessarily heirlooms; open-pollinated varieties are still being developed.

 Hybrid Seeds (F1, F2)

-There is a problem with many common garden seeds that you purchase from the local retailer.
-They are most likely a hybrid.
+Hybrid seeds are from plants that have been crossed between varieties or species by human intervention.
 And many of these hybrid varieties have been bred for size, or resistance to a particular disease, and not for that old-time flavor.

 Start with the Best Seed